AI conversations are linear.

 Can I export my data?

-Export your notes as Markdown, JSON, PDF, or plain text with all citations intact.
+Export your reports and notes as Markdown, PDF, or DOCX with all citations intact.

 How do I cancel my subscription?